tolgacatak17/DoublePendulum/README.md

 ## Derivation of the Equations

-In this section, the derivation of the final equations are shown step by step.
+In this section, the derivation of the final equations is shown step by step.

+---

-#### Equations of Motion
+### Equations of Motion

 The corresponding equations of motion for both masses are given below:

 <p align="center">